Lab 3: Series and Parallel Resistive Circuit

 -

-Turn on the DC power supply and set the output to 5V then turn on the output.
-Verify the voltage reading on the DMM agrees with the output of the DC power supply then turn it off.
+Turn on the DC power supply and set the output to 5V, then turn on the output.
+Verify the voltage reading on the DMM agrees with the output of the DC power supply, then turn it off.
 If you are not seeing 5VDC at the DMM, verify your wiring and that you are using the correct output channel of the power supply.

 Lab Question 3: Adjust the power supply output to 1V, 2V, 5V, and 10V to complete the table below.
 Do the measurements agree with Ohm's Law?